 This isn’t hard to fix . . . here’s what I wrote about 3 blogs ago relative to seeding . . . and it’s still a winning suggestion any way you slice it.

 Relative to seeding in any wrestling event, and certainly at the NCAA’s, we need take a page from basketball’s playbook.
-They break their NCAA tournament into quarter brackets and then seed each bracket as if it were 4 separate tournaments.
+They break their NCAA tournament into quarter brackets and then seed each one as if it were 4 separate tournaments.

-I like it, a lot.
+I like it . . . a lot.

-It gives their sport four 1st seeds, four 2nd seeds, four 3rd seeds, four 4th seeds, and so on while achieving the same goal we have in keeping the best athletes apart; but through empathy, compassion, and an emphasis on marketing.
+It gives their sport four 1st seeds, four 2nd seeds, four 3rd seeds, four 4th seeds, and so on while achieving the same goal we have in keeping the best athletes apart; but through empathy, compassion, and with an emphasis on marketing.

 Why wouldn’t we want to do the same thing for wrestling?
-Could be that we’re too stubborn, or proud at the expense of our athletes, to admit that basketball had the idea first?
+Could be that we’re too stubborn, or proud, at the expense of our athletes, to admit that basketball had the idea first?

-All we have to do is take the top four seeds in each weight class and give each one of them a 1st seed designation in their respective quarter brackets.
+All we have to do is take the top four seeds in each weight class and give each one of them a 1st seed designation in their respective quarter bracket.
 Then seeds 5 through 8 would receive a 2nd seed designation and so on through 4th seed.
 That takes care of the top 16 wrestlers in the field of 32.

 Now I realize this suggestion might have a few readers saying, “I don’t like it.”
 But wouldn’t this elevate every seeded wrestler while still achieving the primary goal of keeping the best wrestlers apart, as long as possible?